 There are various of ways of getting to Amapondo Backpackers.
 You can easily go by bus, drive down in your own car, fly here and even hike from Coffee Bay.

-And we offer a 4×4 Adventure Trip from PSJ to Coffee Bay (or back again) that takes you off-the-beaten-track into the heart of the Wild Coast.
+We also offer a 4×4 Adventure Trip from PSJ to Coffee Bay (or back again) that takes you off-the-beaten-track into the heart of the Wild Coast.
 This is an exciting alternative to travelling the coast line.
 Tailor-made overnight packages are also available.
 Check out the link under our Adventure drop-down menu on our website for more info.

 Port St. Johns is situated between East London (3, 5 hours) and Durban (4 hours).